 The month of February, the Inca Trail is closed for safety, repairs and restoration.

-The Average weather conditions on the Inca Trail:
+The average weather conditions on the Inca Trail:

 For some visitors, the first hours in Cusco can be summarized as: shortness of breath, a discomfort in the body, dizziness, headaches, stomachaches, even vomiting.
 As great connoisseurs of natural medicine, the Incas used coca leaves to counteract soroche, quechua for high-altitude sickness.

 If you travel from Lima to Cusco, the effect can be immediate.
 This lack of oxygen, scientifically known as hypoxia, begins to manifest itself at 7,874 ft (2,399 m) above sea level.
 That’s why right after landing in Cusco, visitors can feel fatigued and have difficulty walking.
-Walking one block could feel like walking ten blocks carrying a backpack full of rocks.
 It is advisable to take it really easy on the first day and, if possible, rest the first few hours to help the body acclimatize to the altitude.

 No one knew better the effects of high altitude than indigenous peoples.
 Coca is the best natural medicine to combat altitude sickness.
 It was even considered sacred because of its curative powers and is still used in the same way now as it was in the time of the Incas.
 It contains iron, vitamins A, B1, B2 and calcium, among other nutrients.
 Coca makes it easier for your bloodstream to absorb oxygen, suppresses hunger, combats fatigue, headaches and can ease your stomach.
-If you do not feel like chewing leaves (which can be bitter, apart from numbing your mouth), you can try drinking coca tea, which is most commonly found in the lobby of hotels in Cusco.
+Try drinking coca tea, which is found in the lobbies of most hotels in Cusco.

 The evening before your trek, you will be given a SMALL DUFFEL BAG to pack your clothes for the next four days.
 Your weight allowance is up to 7kg / 15lbs. including sleeping bag, so 5kg / 11lbs.
-Your team of porters will carry your duffel bag for you, together with the food and camping gear.
-It’s important to be aware that you will not have access to your items in the duffel bag until the end of each day, as the porters will always be ahead of the group.
-During the trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, camera, sunscreen, snacks, water, etc. A 30 to 50L backpack is sufficient.
+Your team of pack horses will carry your duffel bag for you, together with the food and camping gear.
+It’s important to be aware that you will not have access to your items in the duffel bag until the end of each day, as the horses will always be ahead of the group.
+During the trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, camera, sunscreen, snacks, water, etc. A 30 to 40L backpack is sufficient.

 In preparation: try walking 15kms in a day or go to the fitness club in the months leading up to the trek.
 It is also important to be well acclimatised to the altitude.
 Try to spend at least 2 days in Cusco (3,350m / 11,047ft) prior to starting the trek.

 If you’re happy with the services provided, a tip is appreciated.
 It means a lot to the staff, and their families, who will take care of you during the tour.
 It inspires better service and is a major part of the tourism industry across many ORANGE Nation destinations.
-Of course you are free to tip more or less what you want, depending how you feel about the quality of service and the length of your tour.
+Of course you are free to tip as much as you feel appropriate, depending how you feel about the quality of service and the length of your tour.

 We are a local sustainable & responsible tour operator which functions according to the ethical principles of tourism: protect the environment and benefit the indigenous communities respecting their culture and religion.
 We have trained all of our staff to know, understand and respect the local communities and the people living there.